-- -l, -location=LOCATION specify where this event will be held. - -r, -repeat=RRULE specify if and how this event should be recurring.
+- -l, -location=LOCATION specify where this event will be held. - -g, -categories=CATEGORIES specify which categories this event belongs to.
+Comma separated list of categories.
+Beware: some servers (e.g. SOGo) do not support multiple categories. - -r, -repeat=RRULE specify if and how this event should be recurring.
 Valid values for RRULE are daily, weekly, monthly and yearly - -u, -until=UNTIL specify until when a recurring event should run - -alarm DURATION will add an alarm DURATION before the start of the event, DURATION should look like 1day 10minutes or 1d3H10m, negative DURATIONs will set alarm after the start of the event.